grantj-re3/HandyIctDoco/linux-hardware-compatibility/Dell-Inspiron-15-3520/README.md

   encrypt?
 - Am I comfortable with the risks regarding possible loss of my encryption key?
 - Is my laptop "likely" to be stolen?
-E.g. Do you take it to work, school, university everyday or is it always left in a secure home?
+E.g. Do I take it to work, school, university everyday or is it always left in a secure home?

 *For me, the answers are NO, NO and NO.*